 - one is the standard bolt action ‘open site’ single shot rifle (normally used for prone deliberate target shooting at 25 yards)

-- the other is a ‘light sporting rifle’ which has a spotter scope and ammo clip which self loads up to 10 shots.
-This is normaly fired from a standing position, rapid or deliberate at 20 meters.
+- the other is a ‘light sporting rifle’ which has a spotter scope and ammo clip which self-loads up to 10 shots.
+This is normally fired from a standing position, rapid or deliberate at 20 meters.

 We shoot mainly postal competitions, in which all members are strongly encouraged to take part.
 The year is split into summer and winter leagues.

-There are also ‘shoulder to shoulder’ shoots with local clubs, home or away, which are normaly followed by refreshments and maybe a drink!
+There are also ‘shoulder to shoulder’ shoots with local clubs, home or away, which are normally followed by refreshments and maybe a drink!

 We have outings to Bisley Ranges around 5 times a year, usually Thursdays, with a program of: